The E. M. Viquesney "Spirit of the American Doughboy" Database

 Verona, Pennsylvania in 1943.

-Any report on the number of Doughboys requires some qualifying conditions: Some were destroyed and never replaced; some were destroyed and replaced; some are copies that were cast from molds taken from other existing Doughboys; and some that still exist have been withdrawn from public display.
+Any report on the number of Doughboys requires some qualifying conditions: Some were destroyed and never replaced; some were destroyed and replaced; some are copies that were cast from molds taken from other existing Doughboys; and some that still exist have been withdrawn from public display due to factors such as vandalism, accidents, or weathering.
 Viquesney commonly stated that there were "over 300" of his Doughboys placed all over the country, but the exact number of these "originals" will probably never be known; less than half that number are accounted for on this site.

 Viquesney promoted Doughboy sales in many ways.
 Unfortunately, some promotional material contained questionable claims.
-Mr. Wesley, the long-time and widely known “Doughboy Searcher”from Spencer, Indiana said a degree of skepticism is warranted when information surfaces about things Viquesney said.
-He said Viquesney wasn’t dishonest, but apparently didn’t always feel a need to fully or carefully explain things, so people sometimes thought what he promised, promoted or described was, or would be, better than it actually was.
+T. Perry Wesley, the long-time and widely known “Doughboy Searcher" from Spencer, Indiana warned that a degree of skepticism is warranted when information surfaces about things Viquesney said.
+Mr. Wesley said Viquesney wasn’t dishonest, but apparently didn't always feel the need to fully or carefully explain things, so people sometimes thought what he promised, promoted or described was, or would be, better than it actually was.
 While he was a very accomplished sculptor, he was prone to exaggerate matters related to his works.

 Viquesney distributed brochures to civic and veteran organizations.
 Some mentioned that he had developed a program they could follow to raise funds needed to purchase Doughboys.
-He claimed that regardless of how small the organization or local community, the program had never failed where it had been followed.
+He claimed that regardless of how small the organization or local community, his program had never failed where it had been followed.
 Brochures and advertisements contained coupons that could be mailed to him with a small payment to indicate an interest in purchasing a Doughboy.
 The fundraising program details and supplies were mailed to the potential buyer when the coupon was received, and the initial payment was deducted from the cost of the Doughboy when it was purchased.
-Brochures with those features might also have been distributed by Rylander during the time he owned the Doughboy rights.

 The supplies Viquesney furnished purchasing organizations included a roughly three-feet by six-foot poster with a drawing of a Doughboy on a grid of approximately one-inch squares.
 Coupons for squares could be sold as entries in a drawing where miniature Doughboys were awarded as prizes.
 The price for individual squares could be set by reference to how much was needed to be raised after considering funds otherwise raised or available.

 The name, "Spirit of The American Doughboy" isn’t widely known, but "Doughboy" is used to refer it in nearly all locations.
 At some, it’s also often referred to by another local name.
-Scranton, Pennsylvania’s is often called the "Colonel Duffy Monument."
+Scranton, Pennsylvania's is often called the "Colonel Duffy Monument."
 It’s in Duffy Park, named for Major Frank J. Duffy, a well-known Scranton resident killed in the war.
-Logan, West Virginia’s is also called the "Pete C. Minotti Memorial," after a Logan contractor who was very instrumental in its acquisition.
+Logan, West Virginia’s is also called the "Pete C. Minotti Memorial," after a Logan contractor who was very instrumental in its acquisition and the Doughboy at Wheeling, West Virginia, is locally known as "Lester", named in honor of an actual Doughboy from Wheeling, Wagoner Lester Scott, KIA in WWI.
 Roselle Park, New Jersey’s is affectionately called "Iron Mike."
-Many of those placed while Walter Rylander owned the Doughboy rights don’t have the proper name anywhere on the statue – even in the copyright plate, so few have been known by their proper name.
-St. Bernard, Ohio’s has been known as the "Soldier’s and Sailor’s Monument".
+Four placed by Walter Rylander while he owned the Doughboy don’t have the proper name anywhere on the statue.
+One of them, the Rylander Doughboy at St. Bernard, Ohio is known locally as the "Soldier’s and Sailor’s Monument".

-While some reports have stated Viquesney's Doughboys are located at hundreds of courthouses across the country, just 35 are on courthouse grounds today.
-It’s believed that few others were ever similarly located since it hasn’t been common for them to be removed from courthouse locations once put there.
-Still, more Doughboys are located on courthouse grounds than any other commonly described site in their local communities.
-In that regard, it’s believed that during the 1920’s, counties could obtain $1,000.00 from the U. S. Government to help underwrite the cost of a World War memorial.
+While some reports have stated that Viquesney Doughboys are located at "hundreds" of courthouses across the country, only 35 actually occur on courthouse grounds.
+Still, more Viquesney Doughboys are located on courthouse grounds than anywhere else, and it’s believed that during the 1920’s, counties could obtain $1,000.00 from the U. S. Government to help underwrite the cost of a World War memorial.
 That could help explain the number located on courthouse grounds and the fact that county governments often contributed funds to help acquire Doughboys placed at other sites.
-Other common sites include city or county squares, parks or common areas, cemeteries, prime intersections (either in or at them), and American Legion or VFW posts.
+Other common sites include city or county squares, parks or common areas, cemeteries, prime intersections, and American Legion or VFW posts.
 Most are in or near principal local business areas.

 Picture